 Perhaps they came to comfort their friend but allowed human wisdom and worldly philosophies to influence their counsel.

-But Christ’s invitation to COME - Come to Me all you who labour and are heavy laden, brings rest to the weary, comfort for the hurting, solace to the heavily laden, and rest for the soul.
+But Christ’s invitation: Come to Me all you who labour and are heavy laden, brings rest to the weary, comfort for the hurting, solace to the heavily laden, and rest for the soul.

 What comfort, rest, and reassurance wash the hearts and minds of believers when reflecting on the overwhelming love of God and the depth and height and length and breadth to which His grace extends.